Home|Breast Surgery|Breast Implant Removal

 How Much Does Breast Implant Removal Cost?

-Breast implant removal costs an average of $2,566, as noted in the 2018 statistics from the American Society of Plastic Surgeons.
-This estimated total includes the surgeon’s fee and does not account for related fees like anesthesia, surgical facility, prescriptions, and potential medical tests.
+Breast implant removal costs an average of $3,979, as noted in the latest statistics from the American Society of Plastic Surgeons.1 This estimated total includes the surgeon’s fee and does not account for related fees like anesthesia, surgical facility, prescriptions, and potential medical tests.
 Other factors that may influence the cost of your implant removal surgery include the expertise of your plastic surgeon, geographic location of the practice, and complexity of your procedure.

 Our team at Advanced Aesthetic Surgery will provide you with a quote based on the information and surgical plan established in your consultation.
 If you are interested in breaking your total cost into smaller monthly payments, financing options are available to make paying for your procedure more manageable.